 Autism is a spectrum condition, which means that it can affect people differently.
-Many people with autism share specific difficulties, for example, communicating with and relating to others.
+Many people with autism share specific difficulties.
 Asperger syndrome is a form of autism.

 Sometimes people with autism go through life without their condition being recognised or diagnosed.
 You may choose to have your condition diagnosed as it may help you to access support from local services.

 You can read more about living with autism and how to get a diagnosis on the NHS website.

 The Calderdale, Kirklees, Wakefield and Barnsley Transforming Care Partnership help people with a learning disability or autism and their families.